 Prepare training data.

-Store tabular data in BigQuery.
+Store structured and semi-structured data in BigQuery.

 Store image, video, audio and unstructured data on Cloud Storage.

-Use Vertex Data Labeling for unstructured data.
+Use Vertex AI Data Labeling for unstructured data.

-Use Vertex Feature Store with structured data.
+Use Vertex AI Feature Store with structured data.

 Avoid storing data in block storage.